naveenjisachan/personal_portfolio_JS/README.md

 # personal_portfolio_JS
-personal_portfolio_JS repository will be in plain HTML, CSS and javascript only
+personal_portfolio_JS repository will be in plain HTML, CSS and javascript languages only.